 What if it rains?

 Solstice will happen rain or shine.
 In the event of inclement weather, outdoor performances will be moved to the museum’s Ames Family Atrium.
+Please be aware that umbrellas are not permitted inside the event.

 Is Solstice accessible to people with disabilities?